"There were several knives turned in by various people" over the years, former LAPD investigator says

-The Goldmans filed a civil wrongful death suit against Simpson, and in 1997, the jury found Simpson liable in the deaths and awarded the family $8.5 million in damages and millions more in punitive damages.
+Although Simpson was acquitted in the criminal trial, the Goldmans filed a civil wrongful death suit against him.
+In 1997, a jury found him liable and awarded the family $8.5 million in damages and millions more in punitive damages.

 Goldman’s mother, Sharon Rufo, was unable to collect the entire proceeds from Simpson, who was forced by the court to surrender his golf clubs, his 1968 Heisman trophy, a Warhol painting and other assets.
 She later sought to auction off her rights to the unpaid settlement.

 Then, in September 2007, Simpson was arrested in connection with a robbery at a Las Vegas hotel room.
 The ex-athlete said at the time he was retrieving personal items that had been stolen from him and were being sold as memorabilia.